oncody/civ-board-game-2010/README.md

 1. Production
 1. Culture

-If a scout figure ends its movement in a friendly city center, then remove it from the board to add a caravan tile on that city center (max of 1 per city).
-The caravan tile can be consumed to gain an additional 2 production.
+If a scout figure ends its movement in a friendly city center, then remove it from the board to add a caravan token on that city center (max of 1 per city).
+The token can be consumed to gain an additional 2 production.

 ### Blockade
 Any figure can blockade an enemy square by moving onto a square containing an enemy architecture.
 While blockaded, that architecture cannot be used in any capacity.
 While a wonder is blockaded, the wonder's card cannot be used.
 While a noble is blockaded, the noble's card cannot be used.

 ### Exploration
 Any figure can explore a facedown map tile.
-Exploring a map tile requires the figure to have a point of movement speed available and it consumes that point of movement speed.
-When the map tile is flipped faceup, orient it so the triangle is on the same side as the figure that explored it.
+Exploring a facedown map tile requires the figure to have a point of movement speed available and it consumes that point of movement speed.
+When the map tile is flipped faceup, orient it with its triangle on the same side as the figure that explored it.

 #### Huts
 If an army figure enters a square containing a hut, it ends its movement.
 Then remove and add the hut resource token from the map to your civilization sheet.
 Keep this hidden from others until you use it.